redfoxanna/diamond-poems/WeeklyReflection.md

 * Started PowerPoint presentation on what I learned at the event

 **2/27/24**
 I spent the day preparing for and attending the on-campus career fair at Madison College

+**2/28/24**
+I spent the day following up with employers from the career fair

+**Time spent 3/1/24- 1 hour**

+Tasks completed:
+* Started videos and readings for week 7

+**3/2/24- 3 hours**

+Tasks completed:
+* Completed readings and videos for week 7
+* Completed the exercise for week 7
+* Installed Chocolatey to my Windows machine so get OpenSSL, still working on trying to get a certificate

+Tasks completed:
+*